djsudduth/keep-it-markdown/README.md

 ### Key callouts
 1. KIM does its best to convert unusual unicode characters where it can to keep the markdown clean but may have some issues with certain captured notes.
 If KIM crashes during conversion, try to isolate the problem note in Keep to see why it is causing issues.
 2. All label spaces and special characters are hyphenated in conversion for proper tags.
 For example, if your Keep label is '#key topics', KIM will convert this to '#key-topics' or if it is '#mind*learning' KIM will convert to '#mind-learning' in the markdown file.
+Underscores are kept intact.
 3. Note titles are truncated to 100 characters max.
 4. Notes without Keep titles are given titles using the date-time of when the note was created.
 Notes with the same title will have the date-time appended on the original title when converted to not allow overwriting of each other.
 5. If you have login errors after reboot or long idle periods you may need to re-approve KIM access through Step 4's URL - (https://accounts.google.com/DisplayUnlockCaptcha)